-The world-class WPA Murals that grace the walls of The Mural Pavilion at Health+Hospitals/ NYC Harlem are the result of the community coming together in the 1930s to empower artists Vertis Hayes, Charles Alston, Georgette Seabrooke, and Alfred Crimi to share their gifts.
+The world-class WPA Murals that grace the walls NYC Health+Hospitals/ artists Vertis Seabrooke, and Crimi to share their gifts.

-In the 1960s, the sculpture by John Rhoden, entitled "The Family" at the Lenox Avenue entrance of the Martin Luther King, Jr. Pavilion, was described by one of our patients as "a warm embrace that greeted me whenever I entered the Hospital".
+entitled "The Family" at the Lenox Avenue entrance of the Martin Luther King, Jr. Pavilion, was described by one of our patients as "a warm embrace that greeted me whenever I entered the Hospital".
 It matters to our community that we have artwork that reflects and honors our culture.

-Since 2012, the façade of The Mural Pavilion has proudly displayed panels from the WPA Mural statement with a profound impact the Hospital's on environment.
-Quite simply, it has elevated our presence in this community by making neighborhood our more beautiful.
+Since 2012, the façade of The Mural Pavilion has proudly displayed panels from the WPA Mural